-- Add the rest of the milk gradually, whisking into a thin batter, whisk in the melted butter.
+- Add the rest of the milk gradually, whisking into a thin batter, whisk in the melted butter and the vanilla extract.

-- Heat a teaspoon of butter in a medium frying pan, add a ladle of batter to the pan, swirl it around the pan to fill the pan.
+- Heat a teaspoon of butter in a medium frying pan, add 1/4 cup of batter to the pan, swirl it around the pan to fill the pan.

 - Cook until the bottom of the pancake starts to brown and then flip, repeat for the other side of the pancake.